m3dk0/FootballTask/README.md

-# Here is the project that presents a task from the university on C# OOP.
+# Here is the homework project that presents a task from the University on C# OOP.